Pips Answer for Monday, September 8, 2025

 I placed the 5-4 and 5-6 dominoes such that the 5s lined up in that 'equals' zone.
 This left the 1-3 and 3-2 dominoes to fill the remaining gaps, making sure no identical numbers touched in the 'unequal' zone.
 The

-Nyt Pips hard answer for 2025-09-08
+NYT Pips hard answer for 2025-09-08

-Answer for 2025-09-08
+Complete answer for 2025-09-08 (Hard)

 Hard puzzle was a massive grid, but I didn't let it intimidate me.
 I always start with the easiest clues in these big ones, which are the 'sum of 0' regions.
 Since pips can't be negative, a sum of 0 means those spots must be 0.
 I found two such regions at the top and bottom.
 Then I tackled the 'sum of 16' region.